Introduction

 Step 4: Register a Business Entity in Thailand

-Minimum of three promoters
+Minimum of three promoters (founders)

 Step 5: Prepare Your License Application Package

-Certified copies of business registration documents
+Certified copies of all incorporation papers

-Shareholder and director identification
+Shareholder and director identities

 Step 6: Submit Your Application to the Appropriate Thai Authority